personalrobotics/aikido/README.md

 # Install AIKIDO
 $ brew install aikido
 ```
 > Note: While ROS seems to be [available on macOS](http://wiki.ros.org/indigo/Installation/OSX/Homebrew/Source), we haven't tested it with AIKIDO.
-For now, `brew install aikido0` installs AIKIDO without the ROS-dependent components.
+For now, `brew install aikido` installs AIKIDO without the ROS-dependent components.

 ## Building from Source